chienphamvu/kubex/README.md

 `[in <namespace>]` and `[on <context>]` options in `get` command use fuzzy matching so you don't have to type the full namespace/context name:
 ```
-kubex get pods in data on dev
+kubex get pods in app on dev
 ```
 Or with alias:
 ```